-Chris Tabor was named the Browns’ special teams coordinator on January 25, 2011.
-He has 21 years of coaching experience between the high school, collegiate and professional levels.
+Chris Tabor was named the Browns’ special teams coordinator on Jan.
+25, 2011.
+Tabor, pronounced TAY-ber, has 22 years of coaching experience between the high school, collegiate and professional levels.

-Since Tabor’s arrival, the Browns lead the league with an average of 12.4 yards per punt return and rank sixth in total kick-return yards.
+Since Tabor’s arrival, the Browns lead the league with an average of 11.3 yards per punt return and rank eighth in total kick-return yards.
 In addition, the team has had five players named AFC Special Teams Player of the Week.

-Last season, Tabor helped kicker Billy Cundiff set a franchise record with 62 touchbacks on kickoffs.
+In 2013, Tabor helped K Billy Cundiff set a franchise record with 62 touchbacks on kickoffs.
 In addition, Travis Benjamin set a team record with 179 punt-return yards against Buffalo on Oct.
 3.

-In 2012, kicker Phil Dawson and kick returner Joshua Cribbs were both selected to the Pro Bowl, marking just the second time in team history that two specialists made the annual all-star game in the same year (2008, Cribbs and LS Ryan Pontbriand).
-The Pro Bowl selection was the first of Dawson’s 14 year career.
-His 93.5 (29 of 31) field goal percentage clip led the AFC and was a career-best.
+In 2012, K Phil Dawson and KR Joshua Cribbs were both selected to the Pro Bowl, marking just the second time in team history that two specialists made the annual all-star game in the same year (2008, Cribbs and LS Ryan Pontbriand).
+The Pro Bowl selection was the first of Dawson’s 14-year career.
+His 93.5 (29 of 31) field goal percentage clip led the AFC and was a career best.
 Dawson’s seven field goals from 50 yards or longer tied for the second-most in the NFL in 2012.
-Cribbs finished fourth in the NFL in kickoff return average (27.4) and sixth in punt return average (12.0).
-In addition, Johnson Bademosi led all rookies and finished tied for third in the NFL with 18 special teams tackles en route to being named the PFW/PFWA All-Rookie special teams player.
+Cribbs finished fourth in the NFL in kickoff return average (27.4) and sixth in punt-return average (12.0).
+In addition, Johnson Bademosi led all rookies and finished tied for third in the NFL with 18 special-teams tackles en route to being named the PFW/PFWA All-Rookie special teams player.

 As a team, the Browns led the NFL with nine punt returns of 20 yards or longer in 2012, including rookie Travis Benjamin’s team record 93-yard return against Kansas City (12/9/12).
 The Browns also led the league in the league in opponents’ average starting position after kickoffs (19.9) and were second in the NFL in opponents’ kickoff return average (19.8).